 They lacked a penetrative edge and spurned chances of clinching the game with their lack of width.

-But their pack, particularly their backrow, were very hard working and in number eight Jonathan Keep, recently returned to Priory Park from National One neighbours Manchester, they had the man of the match.
+But their pack, particularly their backrow, were very hard working and in number eight Jonathan Keep, recently returned to Priory Park from National One neighbours Manchester, they had the man of

 As it happened, Fylde's generosity in giving away kickable penalties ultimately justified Macc's tactics.